glangmead/longhead/content/courses/code2026/index.md

     print(f"  weather lookup failed: {type(error).__name__}: {error}")
 ```

 Those modules come from somewhere.
-In this case the Jupyter Everywhere system has them instaleld because they are very common modules everyone needs.
+In this case the Jupyter Everywhere system has them installed because they are very common modules everyone needs.
 But if a given system doesn't have a module, you can install it with `pip install json` or similar.
 Here are some links that provide context on this infrastructure:

 * [package registry](https://technically.dev/universe/package-registry) (Technically glossary): importing other libraries into python.
 * [Python Package Index](https://en.wikipedia.org/wiki/Python_Package_Index) (Wikipedia): where `pip install` gets things.